elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-the-amphipathic-nature-of-phospholipids-contribute-to-membrane-formation.md

 url: /learn/biology/questions/how-does-the-amphipathic-nature-of-phospholipids-contribute-to-membrane-formation
 score: -1.0
 related_article1:
-    id: 167355
+    id: 167360
-    title: What are the structural components of a phospholipid's hydrophilic head and hydrophobic tails?
+    title: >-
+        How do glycolipids and glycoproteins contribute to cell recognition?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-components-of-a-phospholipids-hydrophilic-head-and-hydrophobic-tails
+    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
 related_article2:
+    id: 167358
+    title: >-
+        How does cholesterol influence the properties of the phospholipid bilayer?
+    subject: Biology
+    url: /learn/biology/questions/how-does-cholesterol-influence-the-properties-of-the-phospholipid-bilayer
+related_article3:
     id: 167365
+    title: >-
-    title: Define tonicity and describe the effects of hypertonic, hypotonic, and isotonic solutions on cells.
+        Define tonicity and describe the effects of hypertonic, hypotonic, and isotonic solutions on cells.
     subject: Biology
     url: /learn/biology/questions/define-tonicity-and-describe-the-effects-of-hypertonic-hypotonic-and-isotonic-solutions-on-cells
-related_article3:
-    id: 167364
-    title: Which types of molecules are able to diffuse across the cell membrane via simple diffusion?
-    subject: Biology
-    url: /learn/biology/questions/which-types-of-molecules-are-able-to-diffuse-across-the-cell-membrane-via-simple-diffusion
 related_article4:
-    id: 167355
+    id: 167366
-    title: What are the structural components of a phospholipid's hydrophilic head and hydrophobic tails?
+    title: >-
+        How does osmosis affect cell volume and what role does the semipermeable membrane play?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-structural-components-of-a-phospholipids-hydrophilic-head-and-hydrophobic-tails
+    url: /learn/biology/questions/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play
 related_article5:
-    id: 167359
+    id: 167366
-    title: What roles do integral and peripheral proteins play in the cell membrane?
+    title: >-
+        How does osmosis affect cell volume and what role does the semipermeable membrane play?
     subject: Biology
-    url: /learn/biology/questions/what-roles-do-integral-and-peripheral-proteins-play-in-the-cell-membrane
+    url: /learn/biology/questions/how-does-osmosis-affect-cell-volume-and-what-role-does-the-semipermeable-membrane-play
 ---

 &nbsp;